 Caution: this call is used to warn people of a dangerous situation.
-For example, Caution would be called if your opponent is about to back into a tree or step on a fallen person.
+For example, caution would be called if your opponent is about to back into a tree or step on a fallen person.
 Caution creates a personal hold between the individuals involved.
 Nothing affects either of you until the situation is resolved.
 You should resume play as quickly as it is safe to do so.

 Clarify: this call is used when you don't know the effect of a call, or could not hear it clearly enough to understand.
-Like Caution, Clarify creates a personal hold until the situation is resolved.
+Like caution, clarify creates a personal hold until the situation is resolved.

-Hold: it is rarely necessary to stop the action for everyone in the area, but when it is necessary, the call of Hold is used.
+Hold Hold: it is rarely necessary to stop the action for everyone in the area, but when it is necessary, the call of hold is used.
 For example, if there is an injury and the action needs to be stopped to avoid further harm.
-When Hold is called, everyone present must stop and drop to a knee.
+Hold is called three times ("Hold Hold Hold") to make clear that it is a safety call and not ordinary speech.
+When hold is called, everyone present must stop and drop to a knee.
 Allow people to deal with the situation.
 When the situation has been resolved, the most senior person present will count down "3...
 2...
-I...
+1...
 Game on."